 We all experience "morning madness" — whether it's a time crunch, picky eaters or kids without morning appetites, many things can make for a stressful morning.
 Breakfast, however, is really an important meal!

 Research shows that breaking an overnight fast with a balanced meal can make a significant difference in overall health and well-being, in particular for children and teens.
-Eating a smart breakfast can help improve behavior and school performance, as well as foster a healthy weight.
-And, if you skip breakfast hoping to lose weight, you may be sabotaging your goals.
-By starting the day with a balanced meal, you're less likely to overeat later in the day.
+Eating a smart breakfast can help improve behavior and school performance.

 The good news is that healthy breakfast options are available no matter what morning hurdles you face.
 Make time for your morning meal with these simple solutions.

 If You Wake Up on Time, Enjoy ...